pymupdf/PyMuPDF/docs/tutorial.rst

 :meth:`Document.delete_page` and :meth:`Document.delete_pages` delete pages.

-:meth:`Document.copyPage`, :meth:`Document.fullcopyPage` and :meth:`Document.movePage` copy or move a page to other locations within the same document.
+:meth:`Document.copy_page`, :meth:`Document.fullcopy_page` and :meth:`Document.move_page` copy or move a page to other locations within the same document.

 :meth:`Document.select` shrinks a PDF down to selected pages.
 Parameter is a sequence [#f3]_ of the page numbers that you want to keep.
 These integers must all be in range *0 <= i < page_count*.
 When executed, all pages **missing** in this list will be deleted.
 Remaining pages will occur **in the sequence and as many times (!) as you specify them**.